 SAIFAC’s mission is to produce advanced research in its focus areas, to foster collaboration and engagement between academics and members of the legal community across South Africa and internationally, and to advance constitutionalism, human rights and the rule of law in Southern Africa.

 Prof David Bilchitz, Director of SAIFAC (Faculty of Law, University of Johannesburg) announced the publication of a book that was jointly edited with Prof Surya Deva (Faculty of Law, City University of Hong Kong) titled 'Human Rights Obligations of Business: Beyond the Corporate Responsibility to Respect?' published by Cambridge University Press in November 2013.
-The book is to be launched at the UN Library in Geneva on the 2nd of December 2013.
+The book was launched at the UN Library in Geneva on the 2nd of December 2013.

 In recent years since 2008, the UN Human Rights Council has approved the 'Respect, Protect, and Remedy' Framework and endorsed the Guiding Principles on Business and Human Rights.
 These developments have been welcomed widely, but do they adequately address the challenges concerning the human rights obligations of business?